aimms/user-guide/introduction-to-aimms/modeling-tools.rst

 .. warning::

   The AIMMS WinUI and the page manager are deprecated, please refer to :doc:`deprecation-table`.
-  You may use the :doc:`webui/index` instead, and the :doc:`webui/page-manager`.
+  You may use the :doc:`webui/index` instead, and `WebUI Page Manager <https://documentation.aimms.com/webui/page-manager.html>`_

+..  the :doc:`webui/page-manager`.

 The **Page Manager** allows you to organize all end-user windows associated with an AIMMS application (also referred to as end-user